Davangere P. Devanand, MBBS

 Professor of Psychiatry (in Neurology and in the Gertrude H. Sergievsky Center) at CUMC

-Dr. D. P. Devanand is Professor of Clinical Psychiatry and Neurology at the College of Physicians and Surgeons, Columbia University.
+Dr. D. P. Devanand is Professor of Psychiatry and Neurology at the Columbia University Medical Center.
 He completed medical school at Christian Medical College, Vellore, in India, and trained in psychiatry at the National Institute of Mental Health and Neurosciences, Bangalore, India.

 He completed psychiatry residency training at S.U.N.Y.
-Upstate Medical Center, Syracuse, and Yale University School of Medicine.
+Upstate Medical Center, Syracuse, NY, and Yale University School of Medicine in New Haven, CT.
 He then did a clinical research fellowship in Biological Psychiatry at Columbia University, and has continued on the faculty at Columbia University since 1987.
-Currently, he is Co-Director of the Memory Disorders Center, and Co-Director of the Late Life Depression Clinic, at the New York State Psychiatric Institute.
-His research studies involve Alzheimer’s disease, geriatric depression and electroconvulsive therapy.
-His research has helped define the clinical features and treatment response in elderly patients with chronic mild to moderate depression, or dysthymic disorder.
+Currently, he is Director of the DIvision of Geriatric Psychiatry, Co-Director of the Memory Disorders Center, and Co-Director of the Adult and Late Life Depression Clinic at the New York State Psychiatric Institute.
+His research studies involve Alzheimer’s disease and geriatric depression.

-He pioneered studies on the interface between depression and cognitive impairment in the elderly, and he is also known for his research into early diagnostic markers of Alzheimer’s disease and the treatment of behavioral complications in Alzheimer’s disease.
+His research helped to define the clinical features and treatment response in elderly patients with dysthymic disorder, a chronic depressive illness.
+He pioneered studies on the interface between depression and cognitive impairment in the elderly, and is well-known for his research into early diagnostic markers of Alzheimer’s disease and the treatment of psychosis and agitation in this disorder.
+He has published research articles in major journals including a landmark study on antipsychotic discontinuation in Alzheimer’s disease in the New England Journal of Medicine, and articles in several journals including JAMA, Annals of Neurology, Neurology, Archives of General Psychiatry, and American Journal of Psychiatry.
 He has been principal investigator on several research grants from the National Institute of Aging and the National Institute of Mental Health.
-He has also been funded by the Alzheimer’s Association, NARSAD, and the Dana Foundation.
+He has also been funded by the Department of Defense, Alzheimer’s Association, NARSAD, and the Dana Foundation.

 Herbert Pardes Building of the New York State Psychiatric Institute